Palace of Nestor

-In June 2016, the site re-opened to the public after the roof was replaced by a modern structure with raised walkways for visitors.
+In June 2016, the site reopened to the public after the roof was replaced by a modern structure with raised walkways for visitors.

 Location

 The site is on the hill of Epano Englianos, situated close to the road 4 km south of Chora and 17 km north of Pylos, at 150 m above sea level and in an area of 170 m by 90 m.